SLE212 - Biochemistry

 |Scheduled learning activities - campus||

-2 x 1 hour class per week, 1 x 1 hour class per week (online), 5 x 3 hour practicals per trimester.
+2 x 1 hour classes per week, 1 x 1 hour online class per week, 5 x 3 hour practicals per trimester.

 Biochemistry is the study of biological molecules that are related to living organisms.
 In SLE212 students will apply their fundamental knowledge of chemistry, biology and mathematics to describe the structure, chemistry and biology of various classes of biomolecules (amino acids, proteins, enzymes, carbohydrates, fatty acids and nucleic acids).
 Students will learn about the structure function relationship of proteins and the principles of enzymatic catalysis.
 They will explore the influence of thermodynamic principles on biochemical processes that sustain life.
 In practical sessions, students will learn essential skills in biochemical experimentation.
 They will be required to apply knowledge of chemical and physical principles to investigate how biochemical reactions are dependent upon the chemistry of water, buffers and pH.
-Classes will complement student learning of the structure-function-interaction of biomolecules.
+Students will work in teams and apply digital technologies to explore the structure function relationship of proteins as is done in real-world research and development approaches.

 Unit Fee Information